purdue-cs193-fall-2019/homework-1-cpenquite/index.md

 My favorite things about CS193:
 - Only one lecture a week!
 - Will help me succeed in cs in the future
-- The instructors are not boring
+- The lectures have been very informative/helpful
 - This website assignment is pretty cool